 i – A Minor

 iiø – B Diminished

 iv = D Minor

 VII = G Major/G Dominant 7th

-Let’s elaborated on this further, by using the aforementioned relative minor of the C Major scale, A Minor
+Let’s elaborate on this further, by using the aforementioned relative minor of the C Major scale, A Minor.

 A Minor Scale and Its Chords